vladimir-vg/batiscaph/doc/features.md

 Also need to think how to display process with many connected ports.
 This may require some work on map layout, more fine-grained positioning of elements.

+Would be good to see clear display which port is socket and which port is file, along with other additional info, like path, port number, socket opts.

 __Changelog__